tldr-pages/tldr/pages/common/git-setup.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-setup>.

-- Create a Git repository in the current directory, add all files and make a commit with the added files:
+- Create a Git repository in the current directory and commit all files:

 `git setup`